REN-Jintong/DSHA-AMP/README.md

 ------------------------------------------------------------------------
 Source Code:

-The manuscript is under reivew.
-The source code of the proposed algorithm will be uploaded upon the accptance of the paper.
+This work has been accepted for publication in Computers & Operations Research.
+The source code is currently being prepared and will be released around the beginning of September.

 ------------------------------------------------------------------------
 Solution certicates: See "Solution.zip"